project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 Flag Reviewer| adopterflagreviewer@adopter
 Course Mentor| adoptercoursementor@adopter

-**Note:** To get the passwords for each of the demo user, send an email to: info@sunbird.org
+**Note:** To get the password for each demo user ID, send an email to info@sunbird.org

 - For information about user roles refer to [Types of Users](pages/features-documentation/userrole){:target="_blank"} page.